SolUrsi/IKT222-Assignment-3/README.md

 sudo docker compose build && sudo docker compose up -d
 ```

-You may now locally utilize the website by accessing it through your local host which is exposed by default at port 5000:
+You may now locally utilize the website by accessing it through your localhost which is exposed by default at port 5000:

 `http://localhost:5000`